Skip to main content

 Estrogen Often delivered via transdermal patch or cream.
 Directly supports synaptic health, cerebral blood flow, and neurotransmitter function.

-Testosterone Replacement Therapy TRT For Men
+Testosterone Replacement Therapy TRT for Men

-In men, the gradual decline of testosterone during is linked to changes in mood, energy, and cognitive function.
+In men, the gradual decline of testosterone during andropause is linked to changes in mood, energy, and cognitive function.
 TRT is a comprehensive protocol aimed at restoring testosterone to optimal levels while managing its metabolic byproducts.

 Male Hormonal Support Protocols